kevinharvey/lookdatit-api-final/README.md

-# redthat-api-final
-RedThat, a place to share stuff you read.

-## The API
+# The ReadThat API
-The RedThat API provides the following endpoints:
+The API provides the following endpoints:

-### Listing All Submissions
+## List All Submissions
 ```
 GET /submissions/
 ```